 Bariatric Surgery – Gastric Sleeve

-The definitive solution to obesity, bariatric surgery helps weight loss by restricting the capacity of the stomach.
+Bariatric surgery is the definitive solution to obesity.
+It helps weight loss by restricting the capacity of the stomach.
 Producing extensive and definitive results, surprisingly this procedure is performed using minimally invasive techniques (laparoscopic surgery).

 Sleeve gastrectomy is one of the most common bariatric surgery solutions due to its effectiveness and simplicity.
 The operation results with approximately 80 percent of the stomach being removed.
 The remaining stomach is sort of a tubular pouch that is only able to retain a few milliliters of food.

 Bariatric surgery is the definitive solution for extreme weight loss.
 This relatively quick and comfortable solution for obesity has the following advantages: